AlexanderPoone/arcgis-demo-collection/iot/README.md

 ## GeoEvent Sever Settings

-Mapping used in the sample.
+*Engineering rooms* mapping used in the sample.
 For the time being only 4 endpoints (coloured) are used:

 ![mapping](img/mapping.png)

-Input connector settings of GeoEvent Server used in the sample:
+*Engineering rooms* input connector settings of GeoEvent Server used in the sample:

 ![settings](img/settings.png)